 9. Irregularities

-9.1 In any case where irregularity is suspected in connection with financial or accounting transactions it shall be the duty of the member or employee suspecting this irregularity to bring it to the CEO’s attention who will in turn inform the Chairman and the Board’s Auditors.DANVM DRAINAGE COMMISSIONERS Financial Regulations Financial Regulations/ Danvm Drainage Commissioners November 2015
+9.1 In any case where irregularity is suspected in connection with financial or accounting transactions it shall be the duty of the member or employee suspecting this irregularity to bring it to the Clerk’s attention who will in turn inform the Chairman and the Board’s Auditors.

 9.2 Any financial irregularity involving an employee of the Board will be considered as gross misconduct and treated accordingly.